Zeroeh/RotMG-Appspot/README.md

 Directories marked with a dollar sign ($) do not take any parameters (or they are not known)

-Parameters marked with an ampersand (&) are OPTIONAL parameters and can be excluded from the url
+Parameters marked with an ampersand (&) are **optional** parameters and can be excluded from the url

 Please note that deca can add or remove links at any time, and have already removed a few links posted here.